dsibilly/DiscordStoryBot/README.md

 - [x] play only one game at a time, and have a stop command
 - [x] timer tools
   - [x] support time scales that are larger than one minute (time formatting)
-  - [x] and tick the timer appropriately depending on time scale.
+  - [x] and tick the timer appropriately depending on time-scale.
   - [x] and have a way to set these when playing a story
 - [x] stories as their own directories, automatically imported
 - [x] hide test stories, or make them their own category